Skip to content

 Data science code has a sneaky way of growing more complex than you originally planned.
 You start with a simple analysis script, then you add a helper function, then another, and before you know it, you've got a mini-library that other parts of your project depend on.

-Beyond catching bugs, I've found tests serve as documentation that actually stays up-to-date.
+Beyond catching regressions, I've found tests serve as documentation that actually stays up-to-date.
 When I come back to code I wrote six months ago, the tests remind me exactly how functions are supposed to behave.

 How do I actually write tests?